Peter Kudzinowski: Harry Quinn

 After Kudzinowski was jailed for seven-year-old Joseph Storelli's murder in 1928, he also confessed to two other murders.

 Kudzinowski murdered 20-year-old Harry Quinn in Scranton on March 8, 1924.
 The two were friends and were traveling to Spring Brook Township, where Quinn was looking to land a job with the Spring Brook Water Supply Company.
 Kudzinowski had introduced himself as "Ray Rogers" and "Roy Lambert" to some of Quinn's family members on what turned out to be the last day they would hear anything from Quinn.

-After the two of them had gotten into an altercation over a bottle of whiskey, Kudzinowski crushed Quinn's head with a rock.
+After the two of them had an altercation over a bottle of whiskey, Kudzinowski crushed Quinn's head with a rock.

-Kudzinowski's older brother later recalled that Peter came to visit him, told him he had been in a scrape, and needed money to leave town, without mentioning what had actually happened.
+Kudzinowski's older brother later recalled that Kudzinowski came to visit him, told him he had been in a scrape, and needed money to leave town, without mentioning what had actually happened.
 Not having heard from Quinn in a few years, his family members presumed he had abandoned them and had been looking to get in touch with him through newspaper advertisements.